cypress-io/cypress-documentation/source/guides/core-concepts/writing-and-organizing-tests.md

 })
 ```

-The following suite of tests will only execute when running in Firefox browser.
-It will overwrite the viewport resolution in one of the tests, and will merge any existing environment variables with the given ones.
+The following suite of tests will only execute when running in the Firefox browser.
+It will overwrite the viewport resolution in one of the tests, and will merge any current environment variables with the provided ones.

 ```js
 describe('When in Firefox', {